-A 12-Week Writing Community for Academics Ready to Reclaim Their Voice
+A 12-Week Writing Community for Women, Queer, Nonbinary, and Gender-Expansive Scholars Ready to Reclaim Their Voice

 Healing the Writing Wound